trycmateusz/trycmateusz/README.md

-# Welcome to my profile 🕶️ <br> I'm Matt, a Vue 3 Front-end Developer
+# I'm Matt, a Vue 3 Front-end Developer 🤓

 I've been learning Web Development for about 2.5 years now.<br>
 I refine my knowledge everyday and I strive to learn new technologies in the future.<br>